Rayos delayed-release tablets

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they take Rayos delayed-release tablets.

 - PREGNANCY and BREAST-FEEDING: Rayos delayed-release tablets may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Rayos delayed-release tablets while you are pregnant.
-Rayos delayed-release tablets is found in breast milk.
+Rayos delayed-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use Rayos delayed-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Rayos delayed-release tablets: